Legal Issues: Caring for Parents with Dementia

 Often the children of dementia-affected adults end up making decisions on their behalf.
 But family members need to understand their actions' legal and financial implications.

-While any form of memory loss is emotionally devastating for everyone involved, dementia can present extraordinary challenges for older adults and their families.
-It can make decisions difficult when drafting a will, making health care decisions, or taking care of other legal and financial matters.
+Any form of dementia is emotionally devastating and can present extraordinary challenges for older adults and their family members.
+It can make things difficult when drafting an estate plan or making health care decisions and financial decisions.

-The following factors should be considered when assessing your loved one's mental capacity for making important legal, financial, and health-related decisions.
+The following factors should be considered when assessing your loved one's mental capacity for making important legal, financial, and long-term care planning decisions.

 Diagnosis of Dementia-Causing Illness or Signs of Dementia

-An example is an individual diagnosed with Alzheimer's but still mentally competent in the eyes of the law.
-You can consider entering into a durable power of attorney.
+You should consider entering into a durable power of attorney (POA) while your family member or loved one is still mentally competent in the eyes of the law.
 This allows a trusted individual to make legal, financial, and healthcare-related decisions.
-They can also sign legal documents on an older adult's behalf (which will be needed once dementia sets in).
+They can also sign legal documents on an older adult's behalf.

-The durable power of attorney is impossible if the subject is already mentally incompetent.
-Then legal guardianship (a much more complicated process) is necessary.
+A durable power of attorney is impossible if the subject already suffers from mental incapacity.
+If this is the case, legal guardianship or conservatorship is necessary.

-If you are mentally capable to make your own legal documents, you can DIY power of attorney documents.
+If you are mentally capable of making your own legal planning documents, you can DIY power of attorney documents.
 You can also help a loved one make their documents from home.

 Existence of a Written Will